 Though New Zealand’s largest airports service Auckland and Christchurch, the country’s capital is actually Wellington.
-Travelers on a budget will find themselves able to spend around $40 per day, though for a more comfortable stay one is advised to plan on spending $75 per day.
+Travellers on a budget will find themselves able to spend around $40 per day, though for a more comfortable stay one is advised to plan on spending $75 per day.
 New Zealand’s temperatures vary wildly based on season, location, and proximity to the coast, but expect temperatures between 5-10˚C (40-50°F) during winters and 27-32˚C (80-90°F) during the summer.
 Peak tourism in New Zealand happens in the summer, typically beginning a week or two before Christmas and ending in mid-February.
-Handmade jewelry is one of New Zealand’s classic souvenirs.
+Handmade jewellery is one of New Zealand’s classic souvenirs.

 Despite its relatively remote location in the Pacific Ocean south of Australia, New Zealand’s gorgeous landscape and high standard of living have made the country a very popular travel destination.
 The country spans two islands, which are traditionally called Tel Ika-a-Mäui and Tel Waipounamu, but today usually referred to as the North and South Island, respectively.

 Because of the vast expanse of ocean lying between New Zealand, the island nation was likely one of the last areas colonized by mankind.
 In fact, prior to mankind’s arrival during the 13th century CE, the islands were thought to be completely devoid of any type of terrestrial mammal, with the possible exception of bats.
 Because of this, many of New Zealand’s birds, reptiles, and insects evolved to fill the ecological niches normally filled by mammals.
 Furthermore, the country features a huge number of biomes, ranging from mountains to coastline to rainforest.
 Both of these two factors have caused the country to become one of the world’s top ecotourism destinations.